oakesja/androidExamples/tests/tests.md

     androidTestCompile 'com.android.support.test:testing-support-lib:0.1'
 }
 ```
+## Calabash
+Calabash was not explored since it is aimed for both Android and Iphone applications and is written in ruby so there is a higher learning curve and setup.

 # Comparisons
 To get a better understanding of these testing frameworks, a simple appication was created to evaluate and compare each.
 This application consists of two activities, in which three tests were written.
 The first test is an integration test to ensure that clicking a button in the main activity takes the user to the second activity.
 The second test verifies that the correct dialog is opened when clicking on a menu item in the action bar on the first activity.
 The third test checks to be sure that the listview in the second activity is populated with the correct data.